Patrick Byrne B.Soc , MA ( hons ) Senior Art Psychotherapist

 Education

-2019: MA in Art Psychotherapy, Crawford College of Art and Design, Cork.
+2019: Masters of Art in Art therapy, Crawford College of Art and Design, Cork.

-2015: Principles of Art Psychotherapy, Crawford College of Art and Design, Cork.
+2015: Principles of Art therapy, Crawford College of Art and Design, Cork.

 2005: Diploma in Youth and Community Work, University College Cork.